underscoreio/essential-slick/src/pages/7-plain_sql.md

 ### Plain Selects

-Let's get warmed up some some simple exercises.
+Let's get warmed up with some simple exercises.

 Write the following four queries as Plain SQL queries: